CraftAcademyLabs/ca_course/week3/portfolio_challenge/3_navigation.md

 ```
 ## Wrap up

-I deliberetly left the Tailwind classes in the markup above.
+I deliberately left the Tailwind classes in the markup above.
 Your job will be to extract these to custom classes and add them to `tailwind.src.css`.
 At this point, you know how to do make use of Tailwind classes in your own css classes using the `@apply` directive.